 It is important for anyone in recovery to have a good network in place of people who support their sobriety.
 That way people know where to go and what to do when they begin feeling desperate—instead of turning back to drugs.
 They could even start to make a difference in other people’s lives.
 The important thing is removing themselves from as many triggering events as possible, including old friends.

 It is common for people who find their sobriety and start living in recovery to believe that they are no longer at risk for relapse.
 They’re living a new life, and addiction can’t touch them anymore.
 This is called pink cloud syndrome.
 The unfortunate truth is that addiction is a disease, and no matter how long they’re sober, they’re still in recovery.

 People who experience pink cloud syndrome paint a false picture around themselves as a way to cope with the after-effects of addiction.
 They feel unable to cope on their own, so they remove themselves from reality.
 Sadly, this type of thinking only ends in heartache and, sometimes, relapse.

 Deal with Stress in a Healthy Way

-Sometimes the emotions, problems and situations that first led a person to using will also lead them to relapse.
+Sometimes the emotions, problems, and situations that first led a person to use will also lead them to relapse.
 This means that they have to be especially careful during recovery when life gets tough.
-If a person loses a job, argues with their significant other or faces everyday challenges, it is vital that they are educated on how to handle high levels of stress without falling back into substance abuse.
+If a person loses a job, argues with their significant other, or faces everyday challenges, it is vital that they are educated on how to handle high levels of stress without falling back into substance abuse.
 These life skills can be difficult to learn, but with the proper help from a professional counselor, they’ll be able to take anything the world can throw at them.